Abdolsamad Kambakhsh: Early years

-Kambakhsh was member of the "group of fifty-three", he was an influential member of the Tudeh Party of Iran and belonged to the party's hardline faction.

 Political life

-Kambakhsh, who was to be a prominent Tudeh leader in future years, was also one of the few “Fifty-three” with experience in the youth section of the Communist party.
-The son of a Qajar prince, he was born and raised in Qazvin and sent to study in Russia in 1915.
+Kambakhshwas an influential member of the Tudeh Party of Iran and belonged to the party's hardline faction.
+He was also one of the few “group of fifty-three” with experience in the youth section of the Communist party, where he helped organizing the local educational society.

-Deeply impressed by the Bolshevik Revolution, he joined the Socialist and Communist Parties upon returning to Qazvin, and helped organize the local educational society.
-Despite his political affiliations, the government sent him to Russia in 1927 to study mechanical engineering.
-At the time of his arrest in 1937, Kabakhsh was an instructor of engineering at the military academy and the manager of the army mechanics school outside Tehran.
-The contacts he developed in these years proved highly useful later when the Tudeh decided to form cells within the military.
+At the time of his arrest in 1937, Kabakhsh was an instructor in engineering at the military academy and the manager of the army mechanics school outside Tehran.
+The contacts he made in these years, proved highly useful later when the Tudeh decided to form cells within the military.

-In the introduction of Kambakhsh's book the Workers’ and Communist Movement in Iran, Ehsan Tabari names him as the only Iranian trusted by Joseph Stalin and the Soviets.
+In the introduction of Kambakhsh's book the Workers’ and Communist Movement in Iran, Ehsan Tabari named him the only Iranian who was trusted by Joseph Stalin and the Soviets.